ceumicrodata/onboarding/_episodes/11-csvkit.md

   ~~~
   {. output}

-  Both files have 407 rows as expected.
+  Both files have 407 rows as expected (406 plus the header).

 ## Useful resources for learning csvkit:
 - The csvkit tutorial and documentation: <https://csvkit.readthedocs.io/en/1.0.5/tutorial.html />